 - What attracted you to the Mace Graduate Development Programme?

 Although I was unsure what I wanted to eventually do throughout my university days, I knew I enjoyed the more practical, problem solving courses over the technical ones and often found myself taking the lead during group projects.
 During my penultimate year, I was introduced to a director at Mace and took advantage of a few site visits at the Tate Modern and South Bank Tower.
 It taught me a lot about the construction industry and got me thinking that it might suit me as a career.

 Although the site visits sparked my excitement for a career in construction, it was the people that I met that encouraged me to apply for the graduate scheme.
 The supportive, yet challenging, nature of the company looked like the best place for me to develop early in my career – and I’m pleased to say that I’ve not been disappointed.

-- What has been the best thing about Mace's Graduate Development Programme?
+- What was the best thing about Mace's Graduate Development Programme?

-- The best thing is that we get to build a strong network of colleagues and friends across the business in roles so different to our own - it's an excellent learning platform.
-This year we formed a multidisciplinary team to do an academic project on a school extension.
+- The best thing was that we got to build a strong network of colleagues and friends across the business in roles so different to our own - it was an excellent learning platform.
+In the last year we formed a multidisciplinary team to do an academic project on a school extension.
 We had to identify the client's needs and engineer the project all the way through to the construction phase before presenting our solution to the Mace Group Board.

-“The projects you can get involved in are fantastic and if you let your enthusiasm shine through, the confidence required for the job will follow.”
+“The projects I got involved in were fantastic.
+If you let your enthusiasm shine through, the confidence required for the job will follow.”